clitetailor/react-epic/docs/LiftOperator.md

 What is the different between `combineLatest` and the combination of `switchMap` and `map`.
 Why we only run `map` on the last argument?

-So i take more time investigate deeper into the effect of these three functions and the result is fantasy. `combineLatest` will emit everytime any of these arguments emits a value.
-So i will consider it's fully dynamic.
+So i take more time investigate deeper into the effect of these three functions and the result is fantasy. `combineLatest` will emit everytime any of its arguments emits a value.
+So i will consider, it's fully dynamic.
 What about `switchMap` and `map`?
 I consider `switchMap` is static and `map` is dynamic.
 This may a little bit tricky against the fact that `switchMap` changes everytime its argument emits a value.
 Consider the following example:

 ```jsx
 todos$